 AS a licensing authority, Dorset Council asking for residents’ views on two new policies on alcohol and gambling licenses.

 The policies are intended to set out what the council expects of premises license and permit holders.
-These include betting shops, bingo halls, amusement arcades, gaming machines in pubs and clubs, pubs, bars, restaurants, hotels, nightclubs and off licences.
+These include sports betting sites, bingo halls, amusement arcades, gaming machines in pubs and clubs, pubs, bars, restaurants, hotels, nightclubs and off licences.

 For the Gambling Licenses, which relate to the provision of facilities for gambling, the objectives are (as set out by the Gambling Act 2005):